USI-INF-Software/ICSE21-ReplicationPackage-Fears/plugin/README.md

 ![Plugin installation](./img/Plugin_installation.png)

-To install the plugin on one of supported IDEs, go to `Preference > Plugin > Gear Icon > Install plugin from Disk` and select the `FeaRS-Plugin.zip` file (without manually unzipping it).
+To install the plugin on one of supported IDEs, go to `Preference > Plugin > Gear Icon > Install plugin from Disk` and select the `FeaRS.zip` file (without manually unzipping it).

 ### How to use the plugin